etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ddl-tool.md

 ## Functionality

-The **DDLTool** works with modes, each for a specific action.
+The **DDL Tool** works with modes, each for a specific action.
 Through the prompt, the assistant can infer the mode needed to do the task requested by the user.
 The tool has a variable that contains a list with the available modes so the assistant will choose the most appropriate mode for the task.

 Users can choose modes using the chat: